Get E-Book

 });

-The return value is the early signal a tight loop gets before memory starts growing.
-If the loop ignores false, it can enqueue thousands of chunks while the downstream process is still reading the first few.
-Node will accept those chunks into the Writable buffer until normal heap pressure catches up.
-Respecting false turns the loop into a paced producer instead.
+The return value from write() is the early warning.
+If a loop ignores false, it can enqueue thousands of chunks while the downstream process is still reading the first few.
+Waiting for drain turns the loop into a paced producer.

 Figure 2 - Backpressure starts when a stdout destination cannot accept bytes as quickly as the program writes them.
 After write() returns false, the producer should pause and resume when the stream drains.